b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/the_future_is_here_and_our_leaders_are_asleep_at_the_wheel_v1_04112025.md

 File: xxx

-The looming Metacrises are already here and the vast balance of world, business, science, governance, legislature, engineering, design, technnology, research, develpment and knowledge communities, leaders and bastions are asleep-at-the-wheel.
+The looming Metacrises are already here and the vast balance of world, business, science, governance, legislature, engineering, design, technology, research, develpment and knowledge communities, leaders, institutions and bastions are asleep-at-the-wheel.
 Survey and report.

 Executive summary